google/syzkaller/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md

 sudo apt-get install debootstrap
 ```

-Use [this script](https://github.com/google/syzkaller/blob/master/tools/create-image.sh) to create a minimal Debian-wheezy Linux image.
+Use [this script](https://github.com/google/syzkaller/blob/master/tools/create-image.sh) to create a minimal Debian-stretch Linux image.
-The result should be `$IMAGE/wheezy.img` disk image.
+The result should be `$IMAGE/stretch.img` disk image.

 Sometimes it's useful to have some additional packages and tools available in the VM even though they are not required to run syzkaller.
 The instructions to install some useful tools are below.